yetanalytics/project-pan/README.md

  :context #{"http://example.com/resource-context"}
  :schema #{"http://example.com/json-schema"}}
 ```
+The `get-iris-map` function also accepts a `:iri-kind` keyword arg, which can be `:all`, `:internal`, or `:external` to set whether Profile-internal and/or external IRIs are returned.

 The `json-profile->edn` function is provided in the API to provide for convenient coercion of JSON profile strings into an EDN format that Pan recognizes.